 Dominica Country Report

 In September 2017, Hurricane Maria destroyed 90% of Dominica's buildings and caused extensive damage to transport and energy infrastructure, with repairs still ongoing as of August 2018.
 Beyond natural disasters, the operational environment is adequate, with broadly positive labour relations and a government that welcomes foreign direct investment.
 Limited state capacity means that bureaucracy is often slow, although corruption is not a major concern.
 According to World Bank data, Dominica ranked 98th (out of 190 economies) for ease of doing business in 2018.
 Dominica has the cheapest citizenship-by-investment programme in the world, last amended in October 2017 to increase competitiveness.
 In October 2018, the OECD listed this as high-risk for its potential to encourage tax evasion.

 Dominica faces no significant external threats from a state or non-state actor.
 The country was formerly engaged in a diplomatic dispute with Venezuela over ownership of the Isla de Aves.
-However, in 2007, Dominica's prime minister followed the foreign policy position of countries like the Dominican Republic, France, and the United States, and recognised Venezuela's claim to the island.
+However, in 2007, Dominica followed the foreign policy position of countries like the Dominican Republic, France, and the United States and recognised Venezuela's claim to the island.
 Today, the two countries enjoy cordial relations and, despite the persistence of some minor disagreements over the delineation of their shared maritime boundary, the risk of military conflict is very minimal.
 In July 2018, the two countries pledged to continue strengthening bilateral co-operation and regional integration.
 In January 2019, Dominica recognised Nicolas Maduro as the president of Venezuela.

 Vaccines required to enter the country